PassbackAI

 The whole thing in one paragraph

 PassbackAI is a browser-only review surface for LLM responses.
-The website (passbackai.com) has no backend.
-The browser extension has no backend.
-There is no server, no database, no server-side storage.
+When you paste an answer, review it, mark it up, and copy the export, none of it touches a server — the review tool and the browser extension keep your content in your browser.
 Your copied text moves from one tab in your browser to another tab in your browser, in RAM, and is cleared the moment the destination tab receives it.
-Nothing about you and nothing about your content leaves the machine you're sitting in front of.
-The website does send anonymous usage events to Vercel Analytics — page views, and aggregate counts like "a comment was added" or "export was copied" — but never the document, never the annotations, never anything you typed.
+Nothing about you and nothing about your content leaves the machine you're sitting in front of — unless you take one of two deliberate, opt-in actions, and the two are not the same.
+Share by private link and your browser encrypts the document first, uploading only ciphertext; the key that opens it stays in the link's # fragment and never reaches us, so what we store is end-to-end encrypted and we can't read it.
+Route a document to a reviewer through your connected AI and it's stored on our backend under server-managed keys instead — encrypted at rest, but not zero-knowledge: Claude needs the plaintext, so we can read a routed doc.
+Those are the only two exceptions, and you trigger each yourself.
+The website also sends anonymous usage events to Vercel Analytics — page views, and aggregate counts like "a comment was added" or "export was copied" — but never the document, never the annotations, never anything you typed.

 That paragraph is the whole product, and it's the whole privacy model.
 The rest of this page is just the cost of you not having to take our word for it.